 The BFI Flare London LGBTQIA + Film Festival

 First on our list of things to do in London in March is centred around cinema.
 In March this year, the BFI Flare London LGBTQIA+ Film Festival is showcasing the very best LGBTQI+ cinema from around the world over ten jam-packed days.
-Taking place at the BFI Southbank, the festival is a celebration of queer cinema, spotlighting some of the best LGBTQIA+ cinema in-person and online on the BFI Player.
+Taking place at the BFI Southbank, the festival is in its 40th year of operation, and is designed to be a celebration of queer cinema, spotlighting some of the best LGBTQIA+ cinema in-person and online on the BFI Player.
 The films will cover a range of topics, from love, romance and friendship to stories of sex, identity and transformation, plus many more.
-Top tip: if you’re 25 or under, you can sign up for a free 25 and under account to enjoy £5 tickets for BFI Flare 2025.
+Top tip: if you’re 25 or under, you can sign up for a free 25 and under account to enjoy £5 tickets for BFI Flare 2026.

 Image Courtesy of UK Gov